AI4Finance-Foundation/FinGPT/fingpt/FinGPT_Sentiment_Analysis_v1/FinGPT_v1.0/README.md

 # FinGPT-V1.0

+## Fine-tuning data validation

+The v1 fine-tuning script expects a processed Hugging Face dataset created by `making_dataset/tokenize_dataset_rows.py`, not a raw JSONL directory.
+The saved dataset must contain `input_ids` and `seq_len` columns and at least two examples so the script can create its 90/10 train/validation split.

+Before loading the model, `training/finetune.py` checks the dataset path, required columns, empty token sequences, and invalid sequence lengths.
+Errors identify the failed condition and point back to the preprocessing step.

+For poor evaluation results, first compare the number of usable examples and the label distribution in the source JSONL, then verify that the preprocessing tokenizer and prompt format match the inference code.
+Only after those checks should you tune learning rate, batch size, or number of epochs.

 ### Ⅰ. Data Preparations
 #### 1. Download Titles [code](./data_preparations/download_titles.py)
 * In this file, we downloaded the financial news titles and URLs from [eastmoney(东方财富)](https://www.eastmoney.com/)